Leawood, Kansas: Schools

 Two public school districts serve Leawood -- Shawnee Mission School District and Blue Valley USD 229.

 Libraries

 The Johnson County Library serves the residents of Leawood.

 In June 2014, Leawood city officials shut down a Little Free Library due to city ordinance prohibiting free-standing structures in the front yards of residential homes.
-The family of the 9-year-old boy who built the structure created a Facebook page to support amendment of Leawood's city code.
+The family of the nine-year-old boy who built the structure created a Facebook page to support amendment of Leawood's city code.
 Another resident of the city who erected a Little Free Library was threatened with a $25 fine.
 There are discussions among the city's residents in working with the city to amend its code regarding free-standing structures in residents' front yards.

 Notable people

-Notable individuals who were born in and/or have lived in Leawood, include co-founder of Garmin Corporation Min Kao, romance novelist Julie Garwood, U.S. Representative from Missouri Karen McCarthy, baseball pitcher Dan Quisenberry, and founder of Hallmark Cards, Joyce Clyde Hall.
+Notable individuals who were born in and/or have lived in Leawood include Saturday Night Live comedian Heidi Gardner, co-founder of Garmin Corporation Min Kao, romance novelist Julie Garwood, U.S. Representative from Missouri Karen McCarthy, baseball pitcher Dan Quisenberry, founder of Hallmark Cards Joyce Clyde Hall, and tight end for Kansas City Chiefs Travis Kelce.